MossWoodMetrics/MossWoodMetrics.github.io/contents/home.md

-Here at MossWoodMetrics our goal is humble.
-To change everything.
-How we
+Here at MossWoodMetrics our goal is to present data in a more intuitive way.

-- Consume information

-- Present Information
+We believe that data from scientific, historical, or social sources, amongst others, are most powerful when they tell short, concise stories, which can change as the data changes.

+Our experience is mainly grom a scientific standpoint, whereby we see scientific reports showing results from a small cross-section of time.

+One of the problems with publishing is repeatability.

+meta-analysis

+reliable, adjustable and, and referenceable

 - Report Infromation